 As a tax mediation firm, what we are here to do is offer a brief rundown of where all the candidates stand on tax policy.
 With so many candidates, it can be surprisingly difficult to get the information you’re looking for on where a specific person stands on a specific issue.
 And tax policy is no exception.

-Last week, we covered candidates from debate night one, so be sure to check out that article if you’re looking for these candidates:
+Last week, we covered each democratic presidential candidate from debate night one, so be sure to check out that article if you’re looking for these candidates:

 Now, let’s move to night two.

 Did you know there are actually more than twenty candidates currently in the field?

 There are!
 Unfortunately, we can’t cover everyone; we’re only covering the candidates who spoke at the debates.
 After all, each democratic presidential candidate qualified based on meeting certain polling and donation criteria.

 U.S. Senator from California